 Like any high-calorie food, it’s important that you don’t overeat coconut oil.
 While a moderate amount on a regular basis carries many health benefits, a high-calorie diet can undo many of those benefits.

+Overall, consider using less oil in your daily routine.
 Enjoy coconut oil as a part of a varied & healthy diet.
 Pair it with low-fat superfoods like tomatoes, parsley, and lean meats.
 Your body will thank you!